 Will I still want this link in 1 years time?

-Thanks goes to Michael Milas for poking the hornets nest with this one and hopefully kickstarting a new way we all look at domain metrics and expired domain usability.
+Thanks to Michael Milas for poking the hornets nest with this one and hopefully kickstarting a new way we all look at domain metrics and expired domain usability.

 Spam checking domains does take a lot of time and effort, don’t limit yourself to a rigid set of rules based on what someone else says…set your own rules, your own system and get a better ROI on your time.